-Inventory of the Frank and Anne Warner Papers, 1899-2000 and undated, bulk 1933-1985
+Guide to the Frank and Anne Warner Papers, 1899-2000 and undated, bulk 1933-1985

+Anne and Frank Warner were folklorists and folk song musicians.
 The Anne and Frank Warner Collection, with materials from as early as 1899 to as late as 2000, documents the Warners' active life of collecting, recording, and producing music and publications associated with traditional American folk song culture, primarily from along the eastern seaboard areas, in the Appalachian Mountains of western North Carolina, and as far as New Hampshire to the north.

 - Warner, Frank

 - David M. Rubenstein Rare Book & Manuscript Library

 - Material in English